-We are pleased to present our audit plan for the December 31, 2011 audit of the consolidated financial statements of the Toronto Transit Commission (the TTC) prepared in accordance with Canadian generally accepted accounting principles (Canadian GAAP) established by the Public Sector Accounting Board (PSAB) of The Canadian Institute of Chartered Accountants (CICA).
+We are pleased to present our audit plan for the December 31, 2012 audit of the consolidated financial statements of the Toronto Transit Commission (the TTC), and the consolidated financial statements of the Toronto Coach Terminal Inc. (the TCTI) and the financial statements of the Toronto Transit Commission Insurance Company (the TTCIC).
+All financial statements are prepared in accordance with Canadian generally accepted accounting principles (Canadian GAAP) established by the Public Sector Accounting Board (PSAB) of The Canadian Institute of Chartered Accountants (CICA).